WifiGuyWill/Aruba-Central-CX-Provisioning-Service/README.md

 ![ACCPS](https://github.com/WifiGuyWill/Aruba-Central-CX-Provisioning-Service/blob/main/img/ACCPS.jpg?raw=true "ACCPS")

-This service helps to auotmate the provision process for CX switches in Aruba Central.
+This service helps to automate the provision process for CX switches in Aruba Central.

 # How It Works: